-- exceptions are the superintendent, judge and clerk. - 9.
-Exhibitors must follow the judge requirements or their animals will be ruled out. - 10.
-Awards are given on merit.
-Judges may, or may not, give an award in any class. - 11.
-The decision of the judge is final. - 12.
-All exhibits are under the control and direction of the Fair Manager and division superintendent. - 13.
-Each exhibitor will be solely responsible for any loss, injury or damage done to, or caused by, any animal. - 14.
-Fees for an examination and treatment of any animal at the Fair are the responsibility of the animal owner. - 15.
-There must be more than one exhibit in a senior lot for a senior champion to be chosen.
+6. Breed and ownership papers will be examined and must be approved by the division superintendent before an animal is accepted for exhibit.
+7. Every animal must be entered for exhibit in the owner's name.
+The owner's name & exhibitor number must be on the exhibitor tag or card.
+8. Only persons holding animals will be allowed in a show ring during judging - exceptions are the superintendent, judge and clerk.
+9. Exhibitors must follow the judge requirements or their animals will be ruled out.
+10. Awards are given on merit.
+Judges may, or may not, give an award in any class.
+11. The decision of the judge is final.
+12. All exhibits are under the control and direction of the Fair Manager and division superintendent.
+13. Each exhibitor will be solely responsible for any loss, injury or damage done to, or caused by, any animal.
+14. Fees for an examination and treatment of any animal at the Fair are the responsibility of the animal owner.
+15. There must be more than one exhibit in a senior lot for a senior champion to be chosen.
 A senior champion must compete with a junior champion for a grand champion to be chosen.
 EXCEPTION: A judge may designate an animal as a grand champion if they feel the animal is of superior, champion quality.

-PAYOUT-

-For Open Class Steer, Swine, Sheep and Goats

-• 1 entry per class- Exhibitor is given their entry fee back

-- 2 entries in the class- 1st place only will receive premium - 3 entries in the class- 1st and 2nd place will receive premium - 4 or more entries in a class 1st, 2nd and 3rd place will receive premium - All other species and premium moneys will follow individual guidelines.
+Payout- For Open Class Steer, Swine, Sheep and Goats - 1 entry per class- Exhibitor is given their entry fee back - 2 entries in the class- 1st place only will receive premium • 3 entries in the class- 1st and 2nd place will receive premium • 4 or more entries in a class 1st, 2nd and 3rd place will receive premium • All other species and premium moneys will follow individual guidelines.
+Care- 1.
+All animals housed at the Fair shall be maintained with clean water, food and bedding.

-Care-

-- 1. All animals housed at the Fair shall be maintained with clean water, food and bedding.
 Pathways and approaches must be kept clean and swept.
-Animal waste must be deposited in the designated areas. - 2.
-All animals housed at the Fair must be kept thoroughly groomed, clean and in show condition. - 3.
-Exhibitors must attend their animals during Fair and answer questions that the judges may deem essential. - 4.
-Exhibitors must supply their own bedding. - 5.
-All bedding must be removed from the stalls at the end of Fair and placed in the designated areas. - 6.
-Livestock rigs may be parked in marked areas on the race track.
+Animal waste must be deposited in the designated areas.
+2. All animals housed at the Fair must be kept thoroughly groomed, clean and in show condition.
+3. Exhibitors must attend their animals during Fair and answer questions that the judges may deem essential.
+4. Exhibitors must supply their own bed- ding.5.
+All bedding must be removed from the stalls at the end of Fair and placed in the designated areas.
+6. Livestock rigs may be parked in marked areas on the race track.
 THERE IS NO INFIELD PARKING!

-Health Requirements-

-- 1. All animals must pass an examination by the Fair veterinarian before being accepted for exhibit.
-Any animal showing signs of disease or lice will be dismissed from the Fair. - 2.
-Health papers and required certificates must arrive with livestock & be presented to the division superintendent when the animal is presented for entry.
-No animal may be accepted for entry without required papers. - 3.
-Any animal developing signs of disease is to be removed from the Fairgrounds immediately upon vet recommendation. - 4.
-Out-of-state livestock must comply with interstate requirements for health certificates, inoculations, tests and statements of general health and provide a valid CVI. - 5.
-Please see specific health requirements for each species of livestock under the division heading

-No animals may be housed at the Josephine County Fairgrounds unless they are registered for showing.
+Health Requirements- 1.
+All animals must pass an examination by the Fair veterinarian before being accepted for exhibit.
+Any animal showing signs of disease or lice will be dismissed from the Fair.
+2. Health papers and required certificates must arrive with livestock & be presented to the division superintendent when the animal is presented for entry.
+No animal may be accepted for entry without required papers.
+3. Any animal developing signs of disease is to be removed from the Fairgrounds immediately upon vet recommendation.
+4. Out-of-state livestock must comply with interstate requirements for health certificates, inoculations, tests and statements of general health and provide a valid CVI.
+5. Please see specific health requirements for each species of livestock under the division heading Jospehine County Fair Office P.O.
+Box 672, Grants Pass, OR 97528 541-476-3215 josephinecountyfairgrounds.com fairgrounds@co.josephine.or.us No animals may be housed at the Josephine County Fairgrounds unless they are registered for showing.
 No exceptions.

-LIVESTOCK OPEN DIVISIONS

-DIVISION B: BEEF CATTLE

 Supt.
-Chris Voltz, 541-660-3503
+Chris Voltz, 541-660-3503 Rules: Entries close August 2nd.